 As this path probably doesn’t exist in your Registry yet, you’ll need to create it first.
 If you are not really into editing the Registry yourself, you can also download this zip file.
 It contains a file to add the Registry key and to remove it again.

-Via a Registry tweak, you can set Outlook 2010, Outlook 2013 and Outlook 2016 to prompt you for an account when sending.
+Via a Registry tweak, you can set Outlook to prompt you for an account when sending.

 Note: This setting only applies to new messages and not to replies and forwards.
 Replies and forwards will always use the same account that you have received the original message with.
 The workarounds below can also be used for replies and forwards.